HomeChecklists › Leadership & Team

 Quick verdict

-Diego F. Parra has spent over 15 years diagnosing service teams across the Americas.
-The pattern is always the same: the owner raises base pay, turnover drops for two months, then returns to baseline.
-The problem wasn't money — it was that nobody knew exactly what was expected of them or saw a clear path upward.
+Diego F. Parra has spent more than 15 years diagnosing service teams and the pattern repeats: the owner raises base pay, turnover dips for two months, then returns to the same level.
+Money was never the root.
+Nobody knew what was expected of them or saw a path inside the company.

-Why 67% of servers don't quit over money
+Why 67% of servers don't quit over money?

 Checklist item 1: 20-minute diagnosis before taking action